Investigation into the closed meeting held by Norfolk County’s council-in-committee on December 1, 2015

 Farber v Kingston City, OJ No 919 at 151.

-Local Authority Services, A Report to the corporation of the Municipality of Kincardine (July 2014) at 8, online.
+Local Authority Services, This link opens in a new tabA Report to the corporation of the Municipality of Kincardine (July 2014) at 8, online.

 Ombudsman of Ontario, Investigation into closed meetings held by council for the Municipality of South Huron (February 2015) at para 58, online.